Leo125Jan/Apriltag-Localization/README.md

 * Comparison of ground truth and localization by AprilTags

-Our goal is to test the accuracy of loc

-alization using AprilTags in simulation environment.
+Our goal is to test the accuracy of localization using AprilTags in simulation environment.

 <a href="http://www.youtube.com/watch?v=-AoKKMnz1AA" target="_blank"><img src="http://img.youtube.com/vi/-AoKKMnz1AA/0.jpg"
 width="480" height="270" border="10" /></a>